Cortexia-CH/image-tagging-doc/tagging-tool.md

 - The same applies to blurry parts of the image, or parts with poor lighting.
 - what is the minimum size of an object in pixel? - no fixed boundary, but many objects are small.
 We probably need a size of 5x5 pixel to identify the classification
 - special cases: leaves are only litter on fixed ground. on green areas they are not considered as litter:  ![leaves considered as litter](images/leaves-litter.png)
+- images whihc are already tagged (with annotations in the sidebar) should be DELETED.
+- images with clear visible faces or car number plates should be DELETED

 ## Saving your work